 You know Laos.

-It’s that country in Southeast Asia that looks like they just photocopied a smaller version of Vietnam.
-The one with excellent national cuisine that, somehow, hasn’t had a dedicated London restaurant serving it.
+It’s that country in Southeast Asia with the excellent national cuisine that, somehow, hasn’t had a dedicated London restaurant serving it.

 Because thanks to the head chef and founder of Rosa’s Thai Café, Saiphin Moore, the appropriately named Lao Cafe has landed in the Big Smoke, doing so in Covent Garden of all places.